 - 35% report that their financial issues have been a distraction at work.

-- Nearly half of those distracted by finances spend 3+ work hours a week thinking about or dealing with financial issues.
+- Nearly half of those distracted by money matters spend 3+ work hours a week thinking about or dealing with financial issues.

 A Comprehensive Solution